 Side Effects and Risks of Superficial Radiation Therapy for Keloids

-Keloid scars are raised skin growths that occur when scar tissue grows too quickly after injury.
+Keloid scars are a type of skin growth that can develop when scar tissue grows rapidly following an injury.
 They’re usually painful and unsightly.

-Superficial radiation therapy (SRT) uses X-rays to destroy abnormal cells beneath the surface of the skin.
-SRT is used to treat keloids, which are often very large and bothersome.
+Superficial radiation therapy uses X-rays to destroy abnormal cells beneath the surface of the skin.
+S.R.T. is used to treat keloids, which are often very large and bothersome.

 While X-Ray Therapy Superficial Radiation is effective at reducing recurrent keloids, there are risks associated with this treatment.
 The most common side effect is signs of redness and swelling of the treated area.
 Other possible adverse effects include pain, symptoms of itching, blistering, peeling, infection, bleeding, and ulceration.